 Welcome to DISH DISH Member Login Forgot Password?
-Forgot Password Sign In 4 Comments firstname.lastname@example.org January 28, 2019 at 1:48 pm · Log in to Reply The picture shows the filling on top of the pie crust, but the recipe says to put the filling in a pie dish THEN top with the frozen pie crust?
+Forgot your password?
+Enter your email address and we'll send you a link to reset your password.
+Sign In 4 Comments firstname.lastname@example.org January 28, 2019 at 1:48 pm · Log in to Reply The picture shows the filling on top of the pie crust, but the recipe says to put the filling in a pie dish THEN top with the frozen pie crust?
 Which is it?
 I prefer an “enclosed” pot pie.
 Couldn’t you use two of the same crusts- one for the bottom and one for the top- to enclose the filling? email@example.com January 30, 2019 at 1:53 pm · Log in to Reply You are so right!
 We sometimes make our pot pies with a double crust (on the bottom AND top, as shown) or with just a top crust, which is a little less work.
 We’ll adjust the recipe, but yes — you can absolutely use one crust on the bottom and one on the top.
 That’s certainly where the one in the photo was headed!
 Thanks for pointing this out! firstname.lastname@example.org March 25, 2020 at 11:01 am · Log in to Reply Hello.
 Do you have any other substitutions for asparagus besides broccoli?
 I was thinking broccoli but wondered what other veggies might work.
 Also, would you recommending blind baking the bottom crust before filling it to prevent a soggy bottom?
 Please let me know.
 Thank you! email@example.com March 25, 2020 at 5:00 pm · Log in to Reply Hi!
 Truly, any vegetable will work, though some might be better than other.
 Sturdy veggies like cauliflower, celery root, bell pepper, quartered Brussels sprouts, sweet potato, turnip, and parsnip would be great, and you can even use scraps, like broccoli stems.
 You could add greens, like Swiss chard or even a handful of baby spinach.
 Even soft-skinned squashes like zucchini can go in, though you probably won’t get a ton of flavor or texture from their addition.
 But if that’s what you have, throw it in!
 And don’t forget frozen veggies, all of which can be added to this filling with no problem.
 Leave a Comment CancelYou must be logged in to post a comment.